-At Penhall Technologies, a division of Penhall Company, we specialize in concrete scanning.
+At Penhall Technologies, a division of Penhall Company, we have specialized in concrete scanning for more than 20 years.
 We employ expertly trained analysts that use state-of-the-art GPR (Ground Penetrating Radar) equipment to find common embedded objects and other subsurface hazards that are hidden in the concrete.

+When our analysts arrive on site, you will find you have gained a trusted partner who is professional and prepared.
 We can help you locate rebar, pipes, post and pre-stress tension cables, conduits and many other subsurface hazards.
 Often, the data we collect is used to analyze and measure the appropriate remedial solutions for concrete structural deficiencies and building remodels.
 Our skilled GPR analysts can also detect voids within or underneath concrete slabs.
+With that being said, concrete scanning is generally a complementary service to concrete cutting, concrete coring, or grinding.
+Our service can be pivotal in your construction projects when it comes to cost reduction and damage prevention.
+Scan before you cut- so that you won’t have to encounter financial loss.

-Penhall is a safety leader in the industry.
-For many years contractors, engineers, and government agencies have come to trust Penhall first for safe and precise scanning services.
+At Penhall, we pride ourselves in providing quality service in a timely manner.
+Our company presents a “zero-accident” culture where safety is our number 1 priority.
+As a result, for many years, big contractors, engineers, and government agencies have come to trust Penhall first for safe and precise scanning services.
 In addition to concrete x ray services we offer private utility locating and x-ray imaging.

 WHEN YOU SCAN FIRST YOU: